Cabell County senior services center hopes to receive state funds for vehicle replacement

 This legislative session $1 million was appropriated to the Bureau of Senior Services, and Linville said the money will be allocated to senior centers who are in need of new vehicles.

-Linville also added tha it was about, “12 to 15 years ago the last time the state was able to provide funding” for vehicle replacement.
+Linville also added that it was about, “12 to 15 years ago the last time the state was able to provide funding” for vehicle replacement.

 With the possibility of 55 counties in need of help, the Bureau of Senior Services is requesting matching funds for vehicle purchases, and Holley hopes the county commission will be able to help CCCSO out again.